Mind Control & Colonization: Escaping Undue Influence

 Speakers are Dr. Cindy Blackstock and Dr. Steven Hassan, with special guest Brittany Mathews.

-Overcoming Undue Influence in the Public Service
+Escaping Undue Influence in the Public Service

-Overcoming Undue Influence in the Public Service Infographic
+Escaping Undue Influence in the Public Service Infographic

 Public service employees often start their employment thinking they can make a change from within.
 However, once inside, they are discouraged from questioning the system and their superiors, and they are encouraged to obey the rules to help the system run as smoothly as possible.
 This infographic provides ideas about how to resist colonial undue influence in the public service through fact and reality checking, and by acting in line with values that support evidence-based solutions to advance the public good.